Realizable Standard Young Tableaux: Rectangular Tableaux

+We are now ready to prove the upper bound of \cref{thm::upper and lower}, while the lower bound is proved in Subsection~\ref{subsec:single-row-extensions}.

-\begin{proof}[Proof of \cref{thm::upper}] By the previous discussion, the number of regions of the arrangement $\calC$ contained in the region $\calP$ is an upper bound on the number of $m \times n$ realizable standard Young tableaux.
-The number of hyperplanes in the arrangement $\calC$ is precisely $2\binom{m}{2}\binom{n}{2}+\binom{m}{2} + \binom{n}{2}$.
-The desired upper bound then follows directly by applying \cref{lemma::number_of_regions}. \end{proof}
+\begin{proof}[Proof of Upper Bound in \cref{thm::upper and lower}] By the previous discussion, the number of regions of the arrangement $\calC_{n,m}$ contained in the region $\calP_{n,m}$ is equal to the number of $m \times n$ realizable standard Young tableaux.
+The number of hyperplanes in the arrangement $\calC_{n,m}$ is precisely $2\binom{m}{2}\binom{n}{2}+\binom{m}{2} + \binom{n}{2}$.
+The desired upper bound then follows directly by applying the well-known bound that the number of regions formed by partitioning $\R^d$ by $r$ hyperplanes is at most $\sum_{i=0}^{d} \binom{r}{i}$ (see, e.g., \cite[Proposition 2.4]{StanleyIntroduction}) to Equation \ref{eqn:regions}.